Omar Bhimji - Project Manager

 Mike Smith - School Programs Manager

-Mike is the School Programs Manager for HASTe BC and consults on a number of HASTe’s School Travel Planning initiatives.
+Mike is the School Programs Manager for HASTe BC and works on a number of HASTe’s School Travel Planning initiatives.
 He has previously worked on Vancouver’s Travel Smart program and the City of New Westminster’s Active and Safe Routes to School initiative.
 He is also an instructor at the University of the Fraser Valley (UFV) and teaches in the Geography Department where his research and teaching interests focus on sustainable urban transportation and the built environment.
-He currently manages the Active Travel student internship program – a newly developed partnership between HASTe and UFV.
+He currently manages HASTe's Internship Program – a partnership between HASTe and various universities in Metro Vancouver.
 He holds a Master of Urban Studies degree from Simon Fraser University.

 Sandra Jones - Best Routes Cartographer

 Sandra is HASTe's Best Routes developer and cartographer and assists with School Travel Planning (STP) Facilitator support.
 She is a partner in the company Jones Maps & Diagrams and worked on the national STP program for Green Communities Canada.
 Sandra has worked for Norecol Environmental Consultants, the Way to Go!
 School Program (as Regional Coordinator), and for the BCAA Traffic Safety Foundation.
 Sandra has a Higher National Diploma in Geographical Techniques from England.